alphagov/govuk-developer-docs/source/manual/setting-up-new-rails-app.html.md

     end
     ```

 1. Configure linting for your Rails app to make sure the app's code is consistent with other GOV.UK apps.
-See the [GOV.UK developer documentation on configuring linting](linting) for more information.
+See the [GOV.UK developer documentation on configuring linting][linting] for more information.

 ### Set up Unicorn web server